Zion and the Diaspora Think Tank

 The Center for Judaism and the Arts was established in 2001 to enrich the culture of Jewish life in Israel.
 That same year, the Center’s M.A. program in Judaism and the Arts was successfully launched and today it is one of Schechter’s most popular academic programs.

-The central educational initiative of the Center is the Visual Midrash website, an electronic collection of Fine and Folk Art on Biblical themes that has uploaded over 900 images related to Biblical subjects and catalogued them in English and Hebrew, with cross reference searchcapabilities by artist, theme, time period and topical essays.
-The site, created by Schechter faculty member Dr. Jo Milgrom and Dr. Joel Duman, is based on Milgrom’s archive of art images collected over a lifetime of teaching in the field of art as Biblical commentary.
+The central educational initiative of the Center is the TALI Virtual Midrash website, an electronic collection of Fine and Folk Art on Biblical themes that has uploaded over 900 images related to Biblical subjects and catalogued them in English and Hebrew, with cross reference search capabilities by artist, theme, time period and topical essays.
+The site, created by Schechter faculty member Dr. Jo Milgrom and by Dr. Joel Duman, is based on Milgrom’s archive of art images collected over a lifetime of teaching in the field of art as Biblical commentary.
 When completed, the site’s 4,000 artworks will constitute a major resource for Jewish education.

 The Institute of Applied Halakhah

 The Institute of Applied Halakhah was founded in 1997 in order to create a library of Halakhic literature in Hebrew, English, Russian and other languages to help foster the study and observance of Halakhah.
 The Institute publishes responsa, bibliographies, guides to practical Halakhah, and books on the philosophy of Jewish Law, and also hosts a website in Hebrew and English, Responsa for Today.
 The Institute’s books can be purchased here.